 O Cross, our one reliance, hail!
-O crud ave, spes unica So may thy power with us avail Hoc passionis tempore To give new virtue to the saint Piis adauge graham And pardon to the penitent.
-Reisque dele crimina.
+So may thy power with us avail To give new virtue to the saint And pardon to the penitent.
+0 crux, ave, sees unica Hoc passion is tempore Pus adauge gratiam Reisque dele crimina.